IMRC Center, Rm 101

 Guest lecturer, classes in "Becoming Digital" and "Introduction to Comparative Media Studies", Massachusetts Institute of Technology, October 26, 2006.

-"In Net We Trust," NMC Online Conference on the Impact of Digital Media, a special 2-day, live online event to be held October 24, 2006 entirely via the Internet.
+"In Net We Trust," Online Conference on the Impact of Digital Media, New Media Caucus, October 24, 2006.

 Online forum for Digital Media, Credibility, and Youth, MacArthur Foundation Series on Digital Media and Learning, October 12-16, 2006.